Cisco Secure Workload

 It is estimated that the distribution of exploits used in cyber attacks by type of application attacked showed over 40% related to browser attacks.
 Android was next in line with 27% of the attack surface.
 As a result, we need to provide more security regarding Internet browsing.

-Browser Attacks
+Browser Attacks:

 Attacking through the browser is too easy, and the targets are too rich.
-Once an attacker has penetrated the web browser, they can move laterally throughout the network targeting high-value assets such as a database server.
+Once an attacker has penetrated the web browser, they can move laterally throughout the network, targeting high-value assets such as a database server.
 Data exfiltration is effortless these days.

-Attackers use social media accounts such as Twitter and even domain name systems (DNS) that are commonly not inspected by firewalls as file transfer mechanisms.
+Attackers use social media accounts such as Twitter and even domain name systems (DNS) commonly not inspected by firewalls as file transfer mechanisms.
 We need to apply the zero trust network design default-deny posture to web browsing.
 This is known as Remote Browser Isolation.

 Remote Browser Isolation: Zero Trust